-Section 207.
-Punishment Prohibited Before Trial.-Subject to section 803, no person subject to this act, while being held for trial or the result of trial, may be subjected to punishment or penalty other than arrest or confinement upon the charges pending against him, nor shall the arrest or confinement imposed upon him be any more rigorous than the circumstances require to insure his presence.
-He may be subjected to minor punishment during that period for other infractions of discipline.
+Subject to section 5803 (relating to effective date of sentences), no person subject to this part, while being held for trial or the result of trial, may be subjected to punishment or penalty other than arrest or confinement upon the charges pending against him, nor shall the arrest or confinement imposed upon him be any more rigorous than the circumstances require to insure his presence.
+He may be subjected to minor punishment during that period for other infractions of discipline. § 5208.
+Delivery of offenders to civil authorities.

-Section 208.
-Delivery of Offenders to Civil Authorities.-(a) Under such regulations as many be prescribed under this act, a person subject to this act on active State duty, accused of an offense against civil authority, may be delivered, upon request of such civil authority, to such civil authority for trial.
+(a) General rule.-Under such regulations as may be prescribed under this part, a person subject to this part on active State duty, accused of an offense against civil authority, may be delivered, upon request of such civil authority, to such civil authority for trial.

-(b) When delivery under this section is made to any civil authority of a person undergoing sentence of a court-martial, the delivery, if followed by conviction in a civil tribunal, interrupts the execution of the sentence of the court-martial.
-The offender after having answered to the civil authorities for his offense, shall, upon the request of competent military authority, be returned to military custody for the completion of such sentence of the court-martial.
+(b) Effect on sentence of court martial.-When delivery under this section is made to any civil authority of a person undergoing sentence of a court-martial, the delivery, if followed by conviction in a civil tribunal, interrupts the execution of the sentence of the court-martial.
+The offender after having answered to the civil authorities for his offense, shall, upon the request of competent military authority, be returned to military custody for the completion of such sentence of the courtmartial.